t-mullen/hls-server/README.md

   ]).output('public/videos/output.m3u8').on('end', callback).run()
 ```

-To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs).
+To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs) to echo the stream.